 In some cases, it is possible that oracles can carry out the role of a block builder.
 According to the Ethereum team, the main reason behind this design is to curb the two unfair controls that the miners currently have – Maximum Extractable Value, or MEV.

 First, miners can show unfair preference by choosing their transactions or the ones of those they know.
 Secondly, miners can hand-pick transactions with the highest bidder, thereby leaving millions of other transactions in the mempool for hours or days.

 With danksharding, however, no one knows the contents of the ordered list of transactions that a builder submits.
-Therefore, the power of the miners—or proposers as they will be called after the Merge—is curtailed.
+Therefore, the power of the proposers is curtailed.

 Block builders carry out the role of block construction, while block proposers select transaction headers that should be added to the block and broadcast them accordingly.
 These two work hand-in-hand.